skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

 ----------------

 1. Create a GKE standard cluster with at least 1 node.
 We recommend creating nodes with at least 4 vCPUs.
 2. Get the kubeconfig for your cluster.
-This will automatically update ``~/.kube/config`` with new kubecontext for the GKE cluster. :
+This will automatically update ``~/.kube/config`` with new kubecontext for the GKE cluster:

     .. code-block:: console